zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will be creating a private Docker registry in the Azure portal, so you have a place to store the custom Docker image you will create in later steps.

-#### Task to complete
+#### Tasks to complete

-- Provision a basic Azure Container Registry, named bestforyouregistrySUFFIX, with the admin user enabled
+- Provision a basic Azure Container Registry, named bestforyouregistrySUFFIX, with the admin user enabled.

 #### Exit criteria

-- You can navigate to the Azure Container Registry in the Azure portal
+- You can navigate to the Azure Container Registry in the Azure portal.

 ### Task 2: Install Docker extension in VS Code

 The Docker extension for VS Code is used to simplify the management of local Docker images and commands, as well as the deployment of a built app image to Azure.

-#### Task to complete
+#### Tasks to complete

-- Install the Docker extension in VS Code
+- Install the Docker extension in VS Code.

 #### Exit criteria

-- You can view your Azure Container Registry in the Docker extension in VS Code
+- You can view your Azure Container Registry in the Docker extension in VS Code.

     ![The Azure Container Registry is selected in the Docker extension in VS Code.](media/unguided-image19.png "View your Azure Container Registry")